syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

     <script>
         function OnCreated(datasource, id) {
             setTimeout(() => {
-                //Here popup element is uniquely identified with id.
+                //Here, the popup element is uniquely identified with an id
                 //Classes added via CssClass property will be added to the popup element also.
-                //You can also uniquely identify the popup element with the help of added class. console.log(document.getElementById(id + "_popup"));
+                //You can also uniquely identify the popup element with the help of the added classes. console.log(document.getElementById(id + "_popup"));
                 var listItems = document.getElementById(id + "_popup").querySelectorAll('li');
                 for (var i = 0; i < listItems.length; i++) {